Important Notices for this Waterbody

 Fallfish

-This fallfish feels right at home in the mid-depth currents of the North Fork.
+Fallfish feel right at home in the mid-depth currents of the North Fork.
 These fish are numerous and can attain lengths of up to 15 inches.
-Fallfish are often overlooked as a sportfish, but the can put up a good fight on light tackle.
+Fallfish are often overlooked as a sportfish, but they can put up a good fight on light tackle.
 Fallfish often feed on the surface taking mayflies and other insects.
 Fly fishing for “rising” fallfish on the North Fork can be very rewarding.

 Muskellunge

-The VDWR annually stocks fingerling-size musky at several sites on the North Fork Shenandoah River downstream of Mount Jackson.
+DWR annually stocks fingerling-size musky at several sites on the North Fork Shenandoah River from New Market to Strasburg.
 There has been no evidence of muskies reproducing naturally in the North Fork, therefore they must be stocked to sustain a fishery.
-Adult musky densities are low and closely resemble numbers seen in a wild, reproducing population.
+Adult musky densities are low so anglers will need to find deeper pools to target these exciting fish.

-American eel, white sucker, northern hogsucker, common carp, crappie, yellow bullhead, and channel catfish are some other fish species that anglers might encounter in the North Fork.
+American eel, white sucker, northern hogsucker, common carp, crappie, chubs and yellow bullhead are some other fish species that anglers might encounter in the North Fork.

 Biologist Reports